Uncertainty-aware Medical Diagnostic Phrase Identification and Grounding: Experiments

-\textbf{Benchmark.} Quantitative assessments and benchmarks are crucial for grounding tasks in inferential medical reporting.
+MRG-MS-CXR \& MRG-ChestX-ray8 dataset.
+Quantitative assessments and benchmarks are crucial for grounding tasks in inferential medical reporting.
 To ensure reliable evaluation, we curated a benchmark dataset by collecting corresponding original reports from the MIMIC-CXR dataset~\cite{johnson2019mimic}.
 It comprises 1153 Image-Phrase-BBox triplet samples.
 To ensure that each sample consists of an X-ray image, medical report, phrase query, and bounding box quadruple, we performed preprocessing on the MS-CXR dataset.
 We named it as MRG-MS-CXR data, which encompassed diverse X-ray report diagnostic scenarios, as depicted in Fig.~\ref{F_1} \textbf{b}.
-Its diagnostic phrases mainly include cardiomegaly, pneumothorax, pleural effusion, etc. The MRG-MS-CXR benchmark comprises a total of 835 pairs of reports, images, grounding boxes, and phrases from 867 patients.
-Following the~\cite{chen2023}, we split the dataset into train-validation-test sets in a ratio of 7:1:2 based on the patients, comprising 585, 83, and 167 pairs.\\ \textbf{Evaluation Metrics.} To evaluate the effectiveness of the MRG task, we employ two types of evaluation metrics to measure the accuracy of phrase prediction and bounding box estimation.
-We adopt three commonly used indicators from previous natural language prediction methods, namely BLEU, ROUGE\_L, and CIDEr, to assess the quality of phrase predictions.
-Additionally, we utilize the widely-used metric mIoU (mean Intersection over Union) in bounding box prediction for a comprehensive comparison.
-Furthermore, we introduce the accuracy (Acc) of bounding box prediction as an evaluation metric.
-Specifically, we consider a predicted bounding box as a positive sample if its mIoU with the ground truth bounding box exceeds certain thresholds (0.1, 0.3, and 0.5).
-We represent these thresholds as AP10, AP30, and AP50, respectively.\\ \textbf{Baselines.} Medical and general visual grounding methods, such as MedRPG~\cite{chen2023}, TransVG~\cite{deng2021transvg}, RefTR~\cite{RefTR2021}, VGTR~\cite{vgtr2022} and SeqTR~\cite{zhu2022seqtr} are compared with our model.
-All the settings are shared the same with our model.
-Since these methods are fed with the preprocessed medical phrases as input, we use GPT-4~\cite{nori2023capabilities} and LLaMA~\cite{touvron2023llama} for extracting medical phrases from the medical reports in the testing time.
-During training for a fair comparison, we employed their official implementations for all baselines.
-In addition, all comparison methods select the optimal model on the validation set and share the same experimental Settings.\\ \textbf{Implementation Details.} We conducted the following experiments on the PyTorch platform with an NVIDIA 80G A100.
-The training scripts are based on deepspeed engine~\cite{rasley2020deepspeed}.
-We trained our model by the AdamW~\cite{loshchilov2017decoupled} optimizer with a learning rate of 0.00005.
-Besides, the WarmupDecayLR strategy was employed for the learning rate scheduler and its iterations are set to 100.
-The gradient accumulation step and batch size are set to 10 and 2, respectively.
-During training, the best checkpoints on the validation dataset of baselines and our model were reported with different random seeds.
+Its diagnostic phrases mainly include cardiomegaly, pneumothorax, pleural effusion, etc. The MRG-MS-CXR benchmark comprises a total of 835 pairs of reports, images, grounding boxes, and phrases.
+Similarly, we constructed pairs from the ChestX-ray8 dataset \cite{wang2017chestx}.
+As the original ChestX-ray8 dataset only contains paired images, grounding boxes, and phrases, we used GPT-4 to expand each phrase into a corresponding report.
+This newly constructed paired dataset is referred to as MRG-ChestX-ray8.
+The MRG-ChestX-ray8 benchmark comprises a total of 984 paired reports, images, grounding boxes, and phrases.
+Following the~\cite{chen2023}, we split the two benchmarks into train-validation-test sets in a ratio of 7:1:2.